fetchai/agents-aea/docs/limits.md

 One could implement `Handler` classes in terms of `Behaviours`, after having implemented the feature that behaviours can be activated after an event happens (e.g. receiving a message of a certain protocol).

+This was rejected in favour of a clear separation of concerns, and to avoid purely reactive (handlers) and proactive (behaviours) components to be conflated into one concept.
+The proposal would also add complexity to behaviour development.

 #### Multiple versions of the same package